 While focused on strategy, policy and planning, through this structured plenary and breakout workshop, participants will also likely gain understanding of knowledge gaps and shortfalls in science and technology.
 In order to capture the discussions in plenary, roundtables and breakout groups, ADAC will create a Rapporteurs report, with prioritized recommendations and conclusions.

-ADAC plans at least one Arctic MaLTE workshop.
+ADAC planned at least one Arctic MaLTE workshop.

 Scenario based literature review will present a baseline of understanding by futurist researchers in terms of economic, security and physical environment of the future Arctic.
 Guided by the Literature Review, expert opinion of selected and polled researchers, and the strategy documents.